waiwera/waiwera/doc/user/installation.rst

 *TODO: does this also install as well as build?*

+.. index:: testing; unit tests, Zofu

 Running the unit tests
 ----------------------

 You can check the Waiwera build by running the unit tests.
+The unit tests (which test individual routines in the Waiwera code) are created using the `Zofu <https://github.com/acroucher/zofu>`_ framework for Fortran unit testing, and run using Meson.
 In the Waiwera base directory, execute:

 .. code-block:: bash